mlhartme/stool/main/documentation.md

 * **tomcat.heap**
   Java heap memory ("-Xmx") in mb when running Tomcat.
 Type number.
 * **tomcat.select**
   List of selected applications.
-When starting a stage, Stool configures tomcat only for the selected applications.
+When starting a stage, Stool configures Tomcat only for the selected applications.
 If none is selected (which is the default), it configures all applications.
 Type list.
-  Default value: `` (empty)
+  Default value: (empty)
 * **tomcat.service**
   Version of the Java Service Wrapper to use.
 Default value: `3.5.29`.
 Type string.
 * **tomcat.version**